Kathryn Vomero Santos, Ph.D.

 - Assistant Professor , English

-She co-edited Arthur Golding’s A Moral Fabletalk and Other Renaissance Fable Translations with Liza Blake for the MHRA Tudor & Stuart Translations Series and has published in Philological Quarterly, Shakespeare Studies, and in a collection entitled Shakespeare and Immigration (eds.
-Ruben Espinosa and David Ruiter).
-Her public-facing writing has appeared in Shakespeare Quarterly’s new digital space and in CNN Opinion.
+Her essays have appeared or are forthcoming in Shakespeare Quarterly, Philological Quarterly, Shakespeare Studies, Borrowers and Lenders, Literature Compass, and various edited collections.
+Santos co-edited Arthur Golding’s A Moral Fabletalk and Other Renaissance Fable Translations with Liza Blake for the MHRA Tudor & Stuart Translations Series.
+Her public-facing writing has appeared in Shakespeare Quarterly’s web exclusives, The Collation, The Sundial, and CNN Opinion.